 The Brain that Changes Itself by Norman Doidge – A wonderful and hopeful book on neuroplasticity.

-Neurobiology and Treatment of Trauma and Dissociation by Ulrich Lanius, Sandra Paulsen and Fran Corrigan. – This book is brilliant, dense, detailed and academic; not for the faint-hearted!
+Neurobiology and Treatment of Trauma and Dissociation by Ulrich Lanius, Sandra Paulsen and Frank Corrigan. – This book is brilliant, dense, detailed and academic; not for the faint-hearted!
 Dr Corrigan was my mentor when I worked in Psychiatry in Scotland and inspired me to train in Somatic Experiencing.
 I am hugely grateful for his influence.

 Other fields of body-mind therapy